 co-opt committee members from the financial membership;

-prescribe the powers and functions of that committee.The Treasurer is chair of the finance committee;
+prescribe the powers and functions of that committee.

 The Board may co-opt any person as a member of a committee without voting rights, whether or not the person is a member of SLT.